 - climate and weather

-- concept of privacy in Chinese culture
+- concept of modesty and privacy in Chinese culture

 Sentences with 'shi','bei', 'ba'; location words; more comparisons; sentences indicating existence or emergence; two types of aspects in Chinese; the conditional construction; complex conjunctives; structural particles; summary of complements and complex sentences.

 Subject-specific and transferable skills

 - Strategies for understanding gist and specific information

 - Intercultural Awareness, Professionalism, Digital Literacy, Teamwork, Problem-solving